2025 Alpha Awards Photo Competition

 Terms and conditions apply.*

-Join me, Luke Tscharke, for the Tasmanian Adaptive Workshop Series, a unique photography experience that adapts to the best conditions Tasmania has to offer.
-These 3-day, 2-night photography adventures focus on the distinct opportunities each season provides while remaining flexible enough to capture whatever nature delivers.
+Join me, Luke Tscharke, for Tasmanian Landscape Photography Workshops, a unique photography experience that uses an adaptive format to capture the best conditions Tasmania has to offer.
+These 3-day, 2-night photography adventures focus on the distinct opportunities each season provides while remaining flexible enough to photograph wherever nature delivers optimal conditions.
 With a guaranteed departure regardless of numbers and a small group size of just three participants, you can book with confidence knowing your workshop will proceed as planned.

-Potential locations include kunanyi/Mount Wellington, South Arm Peninsula, Tasman Peninsula, Freycinet/Coles Bay, Central Highlands, St Helens/Bay of Fires, Bruny Island, Huon Valley, Cradle Mountain, Stanley/Tarkine, and Southwest/Lake Pedder.
+Potential locations include Cradle Mountain, Freycinet, Bay of Fires, Tarkine, Southwest National Park, Mount Field, kunanyi/Mount Wellington, South Arm Peninsula, Tasman Peninsula, Central Highlands, Bruny Island, and Huon Valley.

 Tasmania offers distinctive photographic opportunities throughout the year.
-While our adaptive approach means we'll always chase the best conditions, each season brings its own unique elements.
-Here's what makes each seasonal workshop special:
+While our adaptive format means we'll always chase the best conditions, each season brings its own unique elements:

-Autumn features crisp, clear air and distinctive colour changes throughout Tasmania.
-The fagus (our native deciduous beech) turns brilliant gold across the highlands, particularly at Cradle Mountain and Mount Field.
-For night photography, the Milky Way becomes increasingly prominent, rising vertically along the eastern horizon in early autumn.
-The March equinox frequently brings heightened aurora activity.
-Morning mist forms in valleys and over lakes, adding atmosphere to sunrise images.
-Still mornings often create mirror reflections on lakes and rivers, enhancing landscape compositions.
-Moderate temperatures allow comfortable shooting conditions both day and night.
+Autumn gives us the most incredible crisp, clear air and that distinctive colour change across Tasmania.
+The fagus turns this brilliant gold across the highlands, and it's also fantastic for fungi photography.
+The Milky Way becomes really prominent again, rising vertically along the eastern horizon in early autumn.
+The March equinox often brings heightened aurora activity.
+You get these beautiful morning mists forming in valleys and over lakes, and still mornings create perfect mirror reflections.
+The temperatures are just right for comfortable shooting both day and night.

-Each seasonal workshop has specific dates, but the itinerary remains adaptive to make the most of conditions.
-Here's how the workshop structure works:
+Each seasonal workshop has specific dates, but we adapt our location and itinerary to make the most of conditions.
+Here's how the planning and workshop structure works:

 * Sunrise shoots are optional and based on conditions and energy levels, especially if we were up late photographing the night sky.